Compute Steady-State Output Sensitivity Gain

 -->Converting model to discrete time. -->The "Model.Disturbance" property is empty: Assuming unmeasured input disturbance #2 is integrated white noise. -->Assuming output disturbance added to measured output #1 is integrated white noise.
 Assuming no disturbance added to measured output #2. -->"Model.Noise" is empty.
 Assuming white noise on each measured output. ans = A = x1 x1 1 B = u1 x1 1 C = x1 MO1 1 MO2 0 D = u1 MO1 0 MO2 0 Sample time: 1 seconds Discrete-time state-space model.

 Compute the closed-loop, steady-state output sensitivity gain matrix for the closed loop system.

 SoDC(i,j) is the closed loop static gain from output disturbance

 j to controlled plant output

 i.
 The first column of

-DCgain shows that a disturbance applied to the first measured output (key reactant concentration) only affects the second output (reactor temperature).
+SoDC shows that a disturbance applied to the first measured output (reactor temperature) only affects the second output (key reactant concentration).
 The second column shows that a disturbance applied to the second measured output passes unmitigated through the closed loop and is fully measured at the second plant output.
-In other words, the closed loop is not able to compensate for a disturbance applied to the second output.
+In other words, while the closed loop is able to compensate for (and therefore track) a temperature disturbance (first output) it is not able to compensate for a disturbance in the key reactant concentration (second output).

 The fact that both entries in the first row of